merenlab/merenlab.org/data/anvio-structure/chapter-IV.md

     my_theme(8)
 ```

 Figures 4f and 4g measure where rare codons incorporate (on average) relative to RSA and DTL.
 These calculations are weighted averages.
 Let's take 4f, for example, which illustrates how rare codons associate with RSA.
-For each sample (data point), we weighted the RSA value of each SCV (that had pN(site) < 0.0005) by the synonymous codon rarity of the SCV.
+For each sample (data point), we weighted the RSA value of each SCV (that had pN$^{\text{(site)}}$ < 0.0005) by the synonymous codon rarity of the SCV.
 This gives a genome-wide measure of how codon rarity distributes relative to RSA, for a given sample.
 The same thing is done with DTL, which results in 4g.
 Here is the code from `ZZ_SCRIPTS/figure_4.R`:

 ```R
 # This is for rarity-weighted RSA